Alabama State vs. Alabama A&M Predictions & Picks – October 28

 Alabama A&M Betting Info (2023)

-- The Bulldogs are a perfect 1-0-0 against the spread this season.
+- The Bulldogs have put together a perfect 1-0-0 record against the spread this season.

-- Out of Bulldogs one games with a set total, one has hit the over (100%).
+- Each Bulldogs one game with a set total have hit the over.

 Rep your team with officially licensed college football gear!
 Head to Fanatics to find jerseys, shirts, and much more.